Kishanji0319/Movies-CSV-Datasets-Analysis-with-Pandas/README.md

 Analyzing a movies dataset with pandas is a great way to practice data manipulation and visualization skills.

-Here’s a detailed description of how you can approach this analysis:
+Here’s a detailed description of how i approach this analysis:

 <h2>1.
 Data Loading and Initial Exploration</h2>
    <h3>•Importing Libraries: </h3>Start by importing necessary libraries such as pandas and numpy.